 Tip 5 – Use LocalBusiness schema

-Schema allows you to categorise the important information on your site.
-If you can possibly try and imagine how hard it is to identify an address or opening hours algorithmically, you can see how this makes Google’s life easier.
+Schema allows you to categorise the important information on your site, which also allows Google to deliver this info to users.
+If you try and imagine how hard it is to identify an address or opening hours algorithmically, you can see how this makes Google’s life easier.
 Telephone numbers are simply tagged as telephone numbers, cities are categorised as cities, and so on.

 Tip 6 – Make sure your data is consistent